 Is Low-carb Good for Athletes and Highly Active People?

 Low carb can be very good for people who are highly active, as it will help them deplete and replenish their glycogen stores often.
-Glycogen replenishing might be particularly beneficial for sports that require explosiveness & explosive strength, such as sprinting, boxing, Muay Thai, Brazilian Jiu-Jitzu, wrestling, weightlifting, baseball, football, tennis, and many more.
+Glycogen replenishing might be particularly beneficial for sports that require explosiveness and explosive strength, such as sprinting, boxing, Muay Thai, Brazilian Jiu-Jitzu, wrestling, weightlifting, baseball, football, tennis, and many more.

 The low-carb diet is one of the very good dietary strategies out there, and with it, you can lose and maintain your weight, while enjoying plenty of other health benefits.